FOREX-Dollar gains with Treasury yields, sterling tumbles on hot inflation

 By Karen Brettell

-NEW YORK, Oct 19 (Reuters) - The dollar bounced from two-week lows on Wednesday as Treasury yields rose to 14-year highs, while sterling weakened after hotter-than-expected UK consumer price inflation and fears of a deeper recession in Britain bolstered expectations of a less aggressive rate hike by the Bank of England (BoE) in November.
+NEW YORK, Oct 19 (Reuters) - The dollar bounced from two-week lows on Wednesday as benchmark 10-year Treasury yields rose to 14-year highs, while sterling weakened after hotter-than-expected UK consumer price inflation fueled concerns about a deeper recession.

-The greenback also hit a 32-year peak against the yen and approached the 150 level where some traders think the Ministry of Finance and Bank of Japan might intervene in the tumbling currency.
+The greenback hit a 32-year peak against the yen, approaching the 150 level at which some traders think the Bank of Japan and Ministry of Finance might intervene.

-Benchmark 10-year Treasury yields US10YT=RR resumed their march higher as investors maintained expectations that the Federal Reserve will continue to aggressively raise rates to bring down soaring inflation, boosting demand for the U.S. currency.
+Treasury yields US10YT=RR resumed their march higher as investors maintained expectations that the Federal Reserve will continue to aggressively raise interest rates to bring down soaring inflation, boosting demand for the U.S. currency.

-The U.S. central bank is expected to lift rates by another 75 basis points when it meets on November 1-2, with an additional 50 basis points or 75 basis points increase also likely in December.
+The U.S. central bank is expected to lift rates by another 75 basis points when it meets on November 1-2, with an additional 50 or 75 basis point increase also likely in December.
 FEDWATCH

 "The outlook for the UK economy remains relatively murky, with ballooning borrowing costs, soaring consumer prices and a government in chaos with its credibility shot to bits unlikely to inspire much confidence," said Matthew Ryan, head of market strategy at Ebury.

-Investors expect sterling to remain under pressure amid an outlook for rising inflation and a recession in Britain which could lead the BoE to increase rates by 75 basis points rather than 100 bps at its November meeting.
+Investors expect sterling to remain under pressure amid an outlook for rising inflation and a recession in Britain which could lead the Bank of England to increase rates by 75 basis points rather than 100 bps at its November meeting.

 While interest rate hikes would normally boost a currency, in the case of the United Kingdom the focus is on the degree to which they will harm the already precarious economy.